 Rationalizing these otherwise paralyzing emotions is key to control yourself from making irrational decisions.
 This way you can help your team do the same by believing in your company’s vision and product.

 2. Self-esteem & humility

-Great leaders have another thing in common; they possess high levels of self-esteem.
+Great team leaders have another thing in common; they possess high levels of self-esteem.
 In order to increase your employee management skills, you need to be a master of yourself first.
 This essentially means not being prey to your emotions.
-Inferiority complexes, megalomania and any other unhealthy issues can and will impair your judgement.
+Inferiority complexes, megalomania, and any other unhealthy issues can and will impair your judgment.